Staff

 Andrew P. Cohen

-Director/Lead Attorney, Access to Care and Coverage Team (he/him)
+Director/Lead Attorney, Access to Care and Coverage Practice (he/him)

 Andrew Cohen has nearly two decades of experience as a consumer advocate, community organizer, and health care policy expert.
 He is the Director and Lead Attorney for HLA’s Access to Care and Coverage (ACC) Practice.
 Since joining HLA in 2014, Andrew has helped hundreds of Massachusetts residents access needed health care services.
 His advocacy has led to landmark policy changes that have improved access to care for thousands of MassHealth members, new arrivals to the United States, trans and gender-diverse people, and people living with disabilities.